Skip to main content

 WIC

-The Special Supplemental Program for Women, Infants and Children (WIC) provides pregnant women, new and breastfeeding moms, and children under age five with healthy food, breastfeeding support, nutrition advice, and referrals to other helpful services.
+The Special Supplemental Program for Women, Infants and Children (WIC) provides pregnant women, new and breastfeeding moms, and children under age five with healthy food, breastfeeding support, nutrition education, and referrals to other helpful services.
 Dads, grandparents, and caregivers can also apply for children in their care.

 Learn more